 This is a Polish potato vodka from the owner of London bar Ladies & Gents, and holy sh*t, it’s changing the game.
 It’s earthy and oily, with a vegetal sweetness that tastes like parsnips in a very good way.
 We happily drink it on its own, but think it would go down a treat in a Kamikaze (equal parts vodka, triple sec and lime juice) served to sip rather than to shoot.

-Words by Kate Malczewski
+By Kate Malczewski